Research & Publications

-Dr. Gillson graduated from the University of Minnesota- Duluth campus where her education was focused on rural and Native American health.
-She is planning on pursuing a Child and Adolescent Fellowship.
+Aside from her work with Native communities, she is a co-founder of the Women’s Mental Health Conference at Yale and the Yale Women’s Housestaff Association.
+Dr. Gillson graduated from the University of Minnesota Medical School- Duluth campus where her education was focused on rural and Native American health.

 Education & Training